-CUBA:

-The most important achievement of the current implementation process of the WSIS is the interest of so many some actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information and Knowledge Society (ies)and making all stakeholders aware of the challenges that this process entails.

-In the other hand, some Enormous progress has been made since the two Summits

-We note that the WSIS Action lines have helped in building a common understanding of the desirability and constituting a sound framework for realizing the goal of globally interconnected inclusive Information and Knowledge Society (ies).
+We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a sound ]framework for realizing the goal of globally interconnected inclusive Information Society.

 We recognize that this implementation framework based approach on the WSIS Action Lines has helped to draw attention to the crucial role that ICTs can play in realizing development goals, notably reducing poverty and promoting literacy.

-CUBA:

-We recognize that this implementation framework based approach on the WSIS Action Lines has helped to draw attention to the crucial role that ICTs can play in realizing development goals, notably reducing poverty and promoting literacy.

-We commend the WSIS Process for reinforcing the strategic role of multi-stakeholderism which has led to strengthened engagement of governments, private sector, civil society and international organizations to work together in order to accomplish some of the objectives reflected in the Geneva Plan of Action.

-CUBA:

-We commend the WSIS Process for reinforcing the strategic role of governments multi-stakeholderism which has led to strengthened engagement of multi-stakeholdersism governments, private sector, civil society and international organizations to work together in order to accomplish some of the objectives reflected in the Geneva Plan of Action.
+We commend the WSIS Process for reinforcing the strategic role of multi-stakeholderism which has led to strengthened engagement of all stakeholders to work together in order to accomplish some of the objectives reflected in the Geneva Plan of Action.

-We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities face in realizing the benefits of the inclusive Information and Knowledge Society (ies).
+We recognize that the WSIS Action Lines have helped raise awareness within the international community about the challenges many communities face in realizing the benefits of the inclusive Information Society.

-4bis) We note with satisfaction that the WSIS outcomes have led to the development of regional and national strategies and plans for the development of inclusive Information and Knowledge Society (ies) that are regularly updated, and the based on internationally agreed development goals, including those in the Millennium Declaration, which are premised on international cooperation, and that the indicative targets given in WSIS Plan of Action item 6 have become the basis in the establishment of the national targets, considering national and regional circumstances.
+4bis) We note with satisfaction that the WSIS outcomes have led to the development of regional and national strategies and plans for the development of inclusive Information Society (ies) that are regularly updated, and the based on internationally confirmed development goals, including those in the Millennium Declaration, which are premised on international cooperation, and that the indicative targets given in WSIS Plan of Action item 6 have become the basis in the establishment of the national targets, considering national and regional circumstances.

-CUBA:

-We note with satisfaction the need to continue to work with the WSIS outcomes have to led to the development of regional and national strategies and plans for the development of inclusive Information and Knowledge Society (ies) that are regularly updated, and the based on internationally agreed development goals, including those in the Millennium Declaration, which are premised on international cooperation, and that the indicative targets given in WSIS Plan of Action item 6 have become the basis in the establishment of the national targets, considering national and regional circumstances.

-We acknowledge the significant efforts made towards the development of a global digital economy, in particular through considerable upgrading and strengthening of national ICT policies.
+We acknowledge the significant efforts made towards the realization of a global digital economy (refers to an economy that is based on digital technologies), in particular through contribution of all stakeholders and adoption of appropriate national ICT policies.

 We note with satisfaction that in the area of digital inclusion there is greater awareness of the importance of promoting digital inclusion for youth, women, the vulnerable and marginalized, indigenous peoples and persons with disabilities, including age related disabilities, while promoting the wealth of the world’s languages.